pulp-platform/culsans/tests/README.md

 Each test folder must contain:

 - `<testname>.sv`: the testbench file
-- `test.tcl`: a tcl file driving the simulation
+- `sim.tcl`: a tcl file driving the simulation

 The testbench file's header must be formatted like this:
 ```